amejiarosario/amejiarosario.github.io/source/_posts/2012-09-13-backbone-js-for-absolute-beginners-getting-started-part-2.md

 ## Backbone.Collection

-As its name indicates, collections are ordered sets of models, where you can get and set models in the collection, listen for events when any element in the collection changes, and fetching for model’s data from the server.
+As its name indicates, collections are ordered sets of models.
+You can get and set models in the collection, listen for events when any element in the array changes, and fetch for model’s data from the server.

 E.g.: `todoList.fetch();`

-Collections allows to save data (in database, file, memory), and it requires a reference to it.
-Therefore, you need to specify the `url` parameter with a relative url, where the model’s resource would be located on the server.
+Collections allow to save data (in database, file, memory), and it requires a reference to it.
+Therefore, you need to specify the `url` parameter with a relative URL, where the model’s resource would be located on the server.
 Otherwise, you will get errors like:

 `A "url" property or function must be specified`

-We are not going to use a backend server for simplicity (I will do a new post for that); instead we are going to use HTML5’s local storage for persistence through a Backbone’s plugin.
-So, we need to define the localStorage property instead of URL.
+We are not going to use a backend server for simplicity (I will do a new post for that); instead, we will use HTML5’s local storage for persistence through a Backbone’s plugin.
+So, we need to define the localStorage property instead of the URL.
 You need to include the backbone-localstorage.js with the rest of your libs as [shown in the full code](https://raw.github.com/amejiarosario/Backbone-tutorial/fe0efb0fd0c4c3c4cb5fd61e9917165082f9a562/backbone-tutorial.html):

 `<script src="http://cdnjs.cloudflare.com/ajax/libs/backbone-localstorage.js/1.0/backbone.localStorage-min.js" type="text/javascript">`